greghulette/Wireless_Communication_Board-WCB/Readme.md

 <br>
 <img src="./Images/OverviewImage.png"><br>

 <br>Now if we lay the different types of communications over this picture, you can see how the boards can send the various types of messages.
+The green microcontrollers are some examples of the boards that can communicate over serial and can be hooked up to this system.
 <img src="./Images/Transmission_example.png">

+As you can see in the above image, you can send any other board a direct message.

 <h2>Command Syntax</h2>
 I have broken the command structure down into 2 categories.
 One of them is to control the board itself, and the other is to execute commands that transfer the data.
 The local commands start with the "#" and the execution commands start with ":".  <br>

-The thought was that with only adding 4 characters to your string you send out of your microcontroller, you can send

 <br>